el-moudni-hicham/q-learning-algorithm-java/README.md

 ```

 `run()` : This is the main method of the QLearning class.
 It runs the Q-learning algorithm until the maximum
 number of iterations is reached.
-It calls the resetState() method to set the agent's position to the starting
+It calls the resetState() method to set the QClass's position to the starting
 position, and then enters a loop that continues until the finished() method returns true.
 In each iteration of
 the loop, it selects an action using the chooseAction() method, executes the action using the executeAction()
 method, and updates the Q-table using the Bellman equation.
 Finally, it calls the showResult() method to print
-the Q-table and the path the agent took to reach the goal state.
+the Q-table and the path the QClass took to reach the goal state.

 ```java
     public void run(){